hassant4/rentr-technical-challenge/README.md

 ## Notes
 * We don't expect a visually stunning solution, but rather we are focused on functionality
-* The task should take an evening, not many days to complete
+* The task should take an evening or two, not many days to complete
 * Contact us if there are any questions